 For example, during a strategic planning process, you may realize that you company needs to make a significant strategic change of direction.
 For example, maybe you’ve been a service company, but you’ve decided that you want to become a product company.

 Or maybe you’re in a field that has radically changed and your vision statement hasn’t caught up.
-For example, let’s say you’re in the document management field and your vision statement still reads, “To be the preeminent microfiche company on the planet,” you may have a problem :-).
+For example, let’s say you’re in the document management field and your vision statement still reads, “To be the preeminent microfiche company on the planet,” you may have a problem :-) since very few companies use microfiche anymore.
 It may fit the first four criteria, but it would be a terrible vision statement because it doesn’t fit with a winning strategy.

 So, now that you know these four Don’ts and five Do’s, how does your current vision statement stack up?
 Is it a winner?
 Or is time for a vision statement makeover?
 If so, you now have a few guidelines that can help you create a great one that’ll win with your employees, your future hires, and your marketplace.